rui314/8cc/README.md

 and as an example of what this compiler is able to compile.

-8cc's source code is carefully written to be as concise and easy-to-read as possible, so that the source code is eventually be a good study material to learn about various techniques used in compilers.
+8cc's source code is carefully written to be as concise and easy-to-read as possible, so that the source code is good study material to learn about various techniques used in compilers.
 You may find the lexer, the preprocessor and the parser are already useful to learn how C source code is processed at each stage.